eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 re-issuance of new attestations.
 This is an important principle.
-Requiring that the User is involved in re-issuance processes would mean that a User is requested to perform actions that they did not initiate, and for which they probably don’t understand the reason.
+Requiring that the User is involved in re-issuance processes would mean that a User is requested to perform actions that they did not initiate, and for which they probably don't understand the reason.
 This would lead at least to a bad user experience, and most likely also to operational problems, such as Users not cooperating.
 Users may start to distrust their Wallet Unit if it unexpectedly keeps asking the User to